Michel Dragon: Life

 Michael Dragon was born in Athens, Greece, in 1739.
 His father's name was Antonio Dracos and his mother's name was Clino Hellenes.
 Dragon's military career began in the French militia when he migrated to New Orleans from the Greek city of Athens.
 He later became affiliated with the Spanish military first as a second sergeant, then first sergeant, and finally as a lieutenant.
 He served for the Spanish military during the American Revolutionary War.
 The first battle was the Capture of Fort Bute in 1779.
 Dragon was part of the artillery division under Colonel Gilbert Antoine de St. Maxent.
 He fought in the Battle of Baton Rouge, Battle of Fort Charlotte and gradually increased his rank to lieutenant in the Siege of Pensacola under Bernardo de Gálvez.
 Dragon led the Louisiana provincial militia.
 He was later honored by Charles III of Spain upon the recommendation of Baron Francisco Luis Héctor de Carondelet.
 He continued his service to the Spanish military and Andres Almonaster y Rojas until New Orleans became part of the United States.
 Dragon and his family then became American citizens and were given several hectares of land as a reward for Dragon's actions in the American Revolution.
+(Note: "Michel Dragon was awarded 1,000 acres of land for his valiant services rendered with the Spanish military.
+The land was situated on the Gulf Coast of Mississippi in Harrison County.
+[Years later, his son-in-law] Andrea Dimitry built a villa and called the place Dimitry Point.")